Pool Water Testing 101

 Liquid Test Kits

-- Most accurate type of water test.
-Liquid DPD reagents are the best for testing chlorine levels in your pool
+- Most accurate type of water test; liquid reagents are the best for testing chemistry levels in your pool

 - Testing available for more diverse aspects of water chemistry